 When going on a safari, the time of your visit matters based on the activities you want to take on.
 For instance, the best time to visit Tanzania for the Great Migration is from June to October.

-It’s an hour to dawn as your safari vehicle bounces down a dirt road into the bowels of the Ngorongoro Crater, what remains of a two million year-old volcano explosion that’s now home to one of the most concentrated numbers of large predators on Earth.
+The trip is usually an hour to dawn as your safari vehicle bounces down a dirt road into the bowels of the Ngorongoro Crater, what remains of a two million-year-old volcano explosion that’s now home to one of the most concentrated numbers of large predators on Earth.

 Your guide had recommended an early start, to get that first glimpses of undisturbed wildlife.
 Let’s do it, you said.

 It’s early June, an exceptional time to visit, when the long rains have ceased and the larger crowds haven’t yet arrived.
 But today there will be crowds, just not human ones: crowds of wildebeest, queues of elephants, traffic jams of gazelle and hyena, perhaps even a show-stopping tank of a black rhino to round out your Big 5 list.